 Seminole is a somewhat small city located in the state of Oklahoma.
 With a population of 7,267 people and four constituent neighborhoods, Seminole is the 54th largest community in Oklahoma.

 Unlike some cities, Seminole isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Seminole are a mix of both white- and blue-collar jobs.
 Overall, Seminole is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Seminole who work in office and administrative support (12.39%), sales jobs (11.60%), and management occupations (7.22%).
+There are especially a lot of people living in Seminole who work in sales jobs (11.46%), office and administrative support (11.11%), and management occupations (8.36%).

-The per capita income in Seminole in 2010 was $17,378, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
-This equates to an annual income of $69,512 for a family of four.
+The per capita income in Seminole in 2010 was $20,811, which is lower middle income relative to Oklahoma and the nation.
+This equates to an annual income of $83,244 for a family of four.
 However, Seminole contains both very wealthy and poor people as well.

 Seminole is an extremely ethnically-diverse city.
 The people who call Seminole home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seminole residents report their race to be White, followed by Native American.
-Important ancestries of people in Seminole include Irish, English, French , and Dutch.
+Important ancestries of people in Seminole include Irish, German, English, Dutch, and Scottish.

 The most common language spoken in Seminole is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Spanish and Native American languages.